translate/pootle/docs/server/project_setup.rst

 and then provide a different language code in the **Filesystem language code** field for those languages whose codes need to be mapped.

 Creating the project doesn't actually import all the translations to Pootle.
-To do that you need to run :djadmin:`update_stores` on the command line of the Pootle server:
+To do that you need to run the following on the command line of the Pootle server:

 .. code-block:: console

+    (env) $ pootle fs fetch my-project
+    (env) $ pootle fs state my-project
+    (env) $ pootle fs add my-project
-    (env) $ pootle update_stores --project=my-project
+    (env) $ pootle fs sync my-project

+.. note::  Read the :ref:`using Pootle FS <using_pootle_fs>` instructions in order to learn more about Pootle FS usage.

 This will import all the translations from disk into Pootle, calculate the